BikalpaGhimire/bikalpaghimire.github.io/README.md

 Hello!
 I am a PhD candidate in Neuroscience at the **University of Wisconsin-Madison**, affiliated with the **Neuroscience Training Program** and the **Department of Neuroscience**.
-My research integrates systems and theoretical neuroscience to investigate the neural mechanisms underlying visual perception.
-Specifically, I study how the brain organizes fragmented sensory inputs into coherent perceptual experiences—a process fundamental to perceiving and interpreting the visual world.

-Currently my research employs psychophysics, electrophysiological recordings in nonhuman primates, and computational modeling.
+My broad research interest lies in systems and theoretical neuroscience.
+Currently I deploy human psychophysics, non-human primate electrophysiology, and computational modeling to study neural mechanism underlyig perceptual organization.

+##### Graduating Summer 2025 and looking for post-doc opportunines!!

+See below for **current projects:**

 ### Education
 - PhD Neuroscience at **University of Wisconsin- Madison** (2019- present)